gagahpangeran/osu-wiki/wiki/Welcome/en.md

 # Welcome

-Welcome to osu!, a free-to-win rhythm game developed by peppy with four game modes: the osu! mode, a circle clicking simulator; osu!taiko, a drumming emulator; osu!catch, a fruit salad catcher; and osu!mania, a key smashing synthesizer.
+Welcome to osu![^1], a free-to-win rhythm game developed by peppy with four game modes: the osu! mode, a circle clicking simulator; osu!taiko, a drumming emulator; osu!catch, a fruit salad catcher; and osu!mania, a key smashing synthesizer.

 ## Common points of interest